-In the famous disposition of the authorities of September 11, 1294, the formulation is exactly the following: "for the honor and reverence of our lord Jesus Christ and the blessed Virgin Mary ...".
-44 The second text consists of three equally famous lines of the Divina Commedia that have been cited in reference to the Duomo, but to my mind never quite understood in the fullness of their meaning in this context; addressing the Virgin the poet says, "In thy womb was rekindled the Love under whose warmth this flower in the eternal peace has unfolded".
-45 Indeed, as an active and influential political figure in the city precisely during the period when the Florentines determined to build their new cathedral, Dante may well have had a role in its conceptualization.
-46 The specificity and vitality of the tradition we have been following may be gauged from the simple fact that the very same lines from Dante were quoted as the final text in the description of the Duomo published by the current Archbishop, Silvano Cardinal Piovanelli, as his pastoral letter of 1996, celebrating the seven-hundredth anniversary of the inauguration of the new cathedral - Andiamo alla casa del Signore!
-47
+46 On this subject, see the classic essay by Meiss 1976, 105-29 may well have had a role in its conceptualization.49 The specificity and vitality of the tradition we have been following may be gauged from the simple fact that the very same lines from Dante were quoted as the final text in the description of the Duomo published by the current Archbishop, Silvano Cardinal Piovanelli, as his pastoral letter of 1996, celebrating the seven-hundredth anniversary of the inauguration of the new cathedral-Andiamo alla casa del Signore!50

-44 "In subsidium et pro subsidio et opere ecclesie Sanctae Reparatae catedralis ecclesie civitatis Florentie, que reparatione et renovatione indiget, et iam incepta est reparari et renovari, pro honore et reverentia domini nostri Iehsu Christi et beate Marie Virginis matris sue ac etiam sancte Reparate virginis, et ad honorem et decus civitatis et populi Fiorentini ..."
-(Guasti, Santa Maria del Fiore ... cit., p.
-3).
+47 In subsidium et pro subsidio et opere ecclesie Sanctae Reparatae catedralis ecclesie civitatis Florentie, que reparatione et renovatione indiget, et iam incepta est reparari et renovari, pro honore et reverentia domini nostri Iehsu Christi et beate Marie Virginis matris sue ac etiam sancte Reparate virginis, et ad honorem et decus civitatis et populi Fiorentini....
+(Guasti 1887, 3).

-45 "Nel ventre tuo si raccese l'Amore, / per lo cui caldo ne l'etterna pace / così è germinato questo fiore" (Paradiso XXXIII, 9; DANTE ALIGHIERI, The Divine Comedy.
-Paradiso, C.S.
-SINGLETON (ed.), Princeton, Princeton University Press, 1977, pp. 370-71).
-Cfr.
-VERDON (ed.), Alla riscoperta di piazza del Duomo di Firenze.
-2. La cattedrale ... cit., p.
-14.
+48 "Nel ventre tuo si raccese l'Amore, / per lo cui caldo ne l'etterna pace / così è germinato questo fiore."
+(Paradiso xxxiii, 9; Dante 1977, 370-1).
+Cf. Verdon, ed., 1992, 14.

-46 On Dante and Florentine politics at this period see G. Petrocchi in Enciclopedia dantesca, 6 vols., Florence, Istituto della Enciclopedia Italiana, 1970-78, vol. 6, Appendice, pp. 16-29.
-Cardini in Cardini (ed.), Il bel San Giovanni ... cit., p.
-209, noted that Dante was a member of the Consiglio dei Cento when Arnolfo was involved.
+On Dante and Florentine politics at this period see G. Petrocchi in Enciclopedia 1970-8, vol. 6, Appendice, 16-29.
+Candini in Cardini, ed., 1996, 209, noted that Dante was a member of the Consiglio dei Cento when Arnolfo was involved.

-47 S. PIOVANELLI, Andiamo alla casa del Signore!, Florence, 1966, p.
-71. The reference here is to Psalm 122:1, "Laetatus sum in his, quae dicta sunt mihi: In domum Domini ibimus" (Cfr.
-Verdon, Forma ecclesiae homo . . . cit., p.
-122).
+50 Piovanelli 1996, 71; the reference here is to Psalm 122:1, Laetatus sum in his, quae dicta sunt mihi: In domum Domini ibimus.
+(Cf. Verdon 1996, 122.)